-So, what does it all mean for 2018?
-While we’re not going to make any predictions, we see a number of reasons to be optimistic about what 2018 might bring for homeowners and home buyers in Markham.
+So, what does it all mean for the Markham real estate market in 2018?
+While we’re not going to make any predictions.
+We see a number of reasons to be optimistic about what 2018 might bring for homeowners and home buyers in Markham.

 1. Markham Continues to Grow & Be a Desirable Place to Live

 Immigration to the GTA is expected to trend higher in 2018.
 As Canada’s most diverse community.
 The city continues to welcome new Canadians who help the real estate market and overall economy remain healthy.
 The city is also in the midst of its successful Markham 2020 Economic Strategy.
 Which has boosted employment opportunities in the area.

 In 2017, Markham was one of the Ontario cities named to the fDi list of Cities of the Future 2017/2018, which is awarded to cities ranked in five categories.
 Including economic potential, business friendliness, human capital and lifestyle, cost-effectiveness and connectivity.
 Toronto was ranked fourth overall on the list of 421 cities in North and South America.

 2. Real Estate Prices & Overall Market Showing Signs of Stability

 Bringing stability to real estate markets in the middle of an unprecedented run-up in prices is never easy.
 So, when overall real estate prices in Markham slipped 9% shortly after the Ontario Government introduced a foreign buyer tax, tougher speculation rules, and a vacancy tax, there was some justifiable concern.